iteratelabs/cassia-ruby/README.md

 device.characteristics
 ```

-`router` is a `Cassia::Router` object which contains attributes and structures of a router.

-`access_controller` is a `Cassia::AccessController` object which contains attributes and structures of a Cassia access controller.

 `device_mac` is the mac address of the device that you are discovering all GATT characteristics of.

 `device` is an `Cassia::Device` object with mac address `device_mac`. `device.characteristics` returns all GATT characteristics of services provided by `device`.